tnewtont/ModCloth_Recommendation_System/README.md

 - A separate dataframe that contains the most popular items through basic aggregation is stored as 'pop_items.csv'

 ## Model Notes
+- The recommendation system is split into two cases:
+  - A user's average rating is 4 or above
+  - Otherwise, a user's average rating is below 4
+- The k-nearest neighbors model used k = 10 and L2-norm
+  - Using L1-norm led to significantly less matches
+- Since the ratings are rank-based, Spearman's correlation was utilized when calculating
+- Implemented a stratified 50/50 train-test split on the dataset
+- Applied singular value decomposition (SVD) to the utility matrix
+  - Tested singular values of 150, 200, 250, 300, 350, 400, 410, and 425
 ## Future Directions
 - Apply sentimental analysis to the item descriptions to fully uncover the bias in the data and observe its potential consequences towards the recommendation system
 - Increase the threshold for filtering the data by including items that contain 30 or more reviewes